 In addition, Mr. Mattson entered into a letter agreement with us on July 5, 2005, whereby we agreed to issue to him an additional 400,000 restricted stock units under the 1998 Equity Participation Plan on the date such grant would be permissible under the plan's award limit.
 In the event Proposal No. 2 is approved by our stockholders at the Annual Meeting, we will issue these additional restricted stock units to Mr. Mattson on the date of the Annual Meeting.
 In the event Mr. Mattson is not eligible to receive an award of such restricted stock units under the 1998 Equity Participation Plan on such date, and subject to applicable law, we will use our best efforts to issue the restricted stock units to Mr. Mattson on such date on the same terms and conditions as would have applied to such grant were Mr. Mattson eligible to receive an award of the restricted stock units under the 1998 Equity Participation Plan.
 If granted, each restricted stock unit will entitle Mr. Mattson to receive one share of our common stock.
 The shares of our common stock distributable pursuant to the restricted stock units will not be distributed until the earliest of: (1) November 20, 2006, (2) Mr. Mattson's termination of employment or service with us, (3) Mr. Mattson's death or disability, or (4) the date immediately prior to a change in control.
 Under no circumstances may the time or schedule of distribution of stock pursuant to the restricted stock units be accelerated.
-The restricted stock units will be distributed in a lump sum in shares of our common stock on the applicable distribution date (except in the case of a distribution commencing on November 20, 2006, in which case the shares will be distributed in two equal installments on November 27, 2006 and February 26, 2007).
+The restricted stock units will be distributed in a lump sum in shares of our common stock is distributed in two equal installments on November 27, 2006 and February 26, 2007).
 Mr. Mattson will have no voting or dividend rights prior to the time when our common stock is distributed pursuant to the restricted stock units.

 On July 5, 2005, the Compensation Committee also approved the issuance of 150,000 restricted stock units under the Plan to Thomas R. Mika, our Chief Executive Officer.
 The restricted stock units granted to Mr. Mika are fully vested.
 Each restricted stock unit will entitle Mr. Mika to receive one share of our common stock.
 The shares of our common stock distributable pursuant to the restricted stock units will not be distributed until the earliest of: (1) June 13, 2008 (2) Mr. Mika's termination of employment or service with us, (3) Mr. Mika's death or disability, or (4) the date immediately prior to a change in control.
 Under no circumstances may the time or schedule of distribution of stock pursuant to the restricted stock units be accelerated.
-The restricted stock units will be distributed 150,000 in shares of our common stock on the applicable distribution date.
-Mr. Mika will have no voting or dividend rights prior to the time when our common stock is distributed pursuant to the restricted stock units.
+The restricted stock units will be distributed 150,000 in shares of our common stock is distributed pursuant to the restricted stock units.